veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 }
 ```

-We define an handle to join for the result
+We define a handle to join for the result.

 ```rust
 pub struct TaskHandle<T>